Lost iPhone - Travel Tip

 Go to 'Settings' > 'Wallpaper' > 'Choose a New Wallpaper' > pick your image > 'Save as Locked Screen'

-This is also recommended with iPads as well.
+This is also recommended with iPads.
 In that situation, you can obviously use your own phone number as a contact.
 When you get home, it's just as simple to change the image back to your favourite photo.

 Want a free template to make it even easier?

-Yes, making your own is easy, but if you are using Pages on an Apple Mac, then here's a free template as seen in the above image.
-It's 100% free, with no sign-ups, and no information needed.
-Just download the below Pages file and change the John Citizen and contact details to your own.
-Our BookDirect logo is in the template, but you can easily remove this as well, if you want to, we don't mind.
-The template is designed in the bottom two-thirds of the screen so it doesn't interfere with the display of the time and date of your phone.
+Creating your own is simple, but if you're using Pages on an Apple Mac, here's a free template like the one shown in the image above.
+It's completely free, with no sign-ups or information required.
+Download the Pages file below and replace the John Citizen and contact details with your own.
+The template includes our BookDirect logo, but you can remove it if you prefer; we don't mind.
+The design is positioned in the bottom two-thirds of the screen to avoid interfering with your phone's time and date display.

 About the Author